MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/network-guidance.md

 For more information on deploying a CMG in Configuration Manager, refer to the following article: [Plan for the cloud management gateway in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/manage/cmg/plan-cloud-management-gateway).

-## Managing Microsoft 365 Apps for on-premises Users
+## Managing Microsoft 365 Apps for on-premises users
 The key objective for this section is to help you understand what options are available when managing Microsoft 365 Apps for on-premises users.
 More specifically, we will review solutions that can help optimize content distribution across your network and look at utilizing cloud-based services that will simplify management and maintenance for Microsoft 365 Apps.

 ### Microsoft Intune